Doctor Strange: Other versions

-Age of X

-In the Age of X timeline, Doctor Strange poses as a Mutant-hunter for hire, but is in reality a double agent working with Magneto, who teleports mutants to Fortress X for safety.

 Amalgam Comics

 Set in the Amalgam Comics universe, Dr. Strange was combined with Doctor Fate and Charles Xavier into Dr. Strangefate.
 As the only character aware of the nature of the Amalgam Universe, he was the chief opponent of Access, who was attempting to separate the DC and Marvel Universes.
 Originally numbered as Earth-962.

 Bullet Points

 In the mini-series Bullet Points, Dr. Strange chooses to work for S.H.I.E.L.D., rather than seek out the Ancient One, in exchange for them restoring his hands.
 Later he is seen possessing claws similar to Wolverine's.

-Duckworld

-Set in Howard the Duck's home-world and home dimension.
-This version of Doctor Strange is Ducktor Strange, an anthropomorphic Duck.
-In this reality, he is still a Sorcerer (the "Mallard of the Mystic Arts"), but is also a drunken derelict, who seems to live in alleys drinking "sorcerous sauce" (alcohol).
-He has appeared in Howard the Duck magazine #6 (July 1980), wherein he sends Howard and Beverly back to Earth; and in She-Hulk, vol. 4, #20 (Sept 2007), wherein he helps Stu the Intern return to Earth (since Stu's extensive knowledge of Marvel Comics continuity reminded him that he could find the Ducktor and how he could be returned by the Mystic Mallard).

-Earth-A/Earth-721

-In She-Hulk (vol. 2) #21, a non-powered counterpart of Dr. Strange from Earth-A comes to Earth-616 (aka Earth-B) and impersonates the 616 Dr. Strange.
-The impostor is revealed when he cannot think of a rhyme for the word "Cyttorak".

-Earth X

-Set in the Earth X universe.
-Dr. Strange's body is murdered by Clea (this Earth's Sorceress Supreme) under the behest of Loki.
-His astral form aids Captain Marvel in his journey through Death's Realm as one of the few inhabiting heroes aware of his death.

 Exiles

 An alternative Dr. Strange helped the Exiles briefly.
 This character was not a mystic, but instead was still a practicing physician who specialized in superhumans.
-This version of Doctor Strange was killed by an alternative version of Deadpool.
+This version of Strange was killed by an alternative version of Deadpool.

 Fantastic Four: The End

 In this series, Dr. Strange is now the Ancient One and had a daughter with Clea who is the new Dr. Strange.